History of Unix: Space Travel, move to PDP-7

+This became tedious, and Thompson began considering writing his new operating system on the new machine.
+This was aided by a timely vacation by his wife, leaving him with a month to work on it full time.
+Aided by Ritchie and Rudd Canaday, they implemented a version of the hierarchical file system Thompson had studied on the GE 645.
+The ability to start programs stored in that file system soon followed, and then small programs to copy, delete, print and edit those files, along with a command-line interpreter to allow the user to perform all of these operations interactively.
+With these in place, a new assembler was written for the machine, and Space Travel moved entirely to the new platform.

+A key concept that was added during this period was made by Ritchie, the concept of a device file.
+This was a file in the file system with the special ability to perform input/output operations.
+This allowed different devices to be supported simply by placing a file in an appropriate location in the file system.
+Read and write operations accessing these pseudo-files would perform operations on the device itself.
+This meant that devices were abstracted away through the file system, and programs could manipulate files no matter what sort of device they were on.

 Douglas McIlroy then ported TMG compiler-compiler to PDP-7 assembly, creating the first high-level language running on Unix.
 Thompson used this tool to develop the first version of his B programming language.

 1970s

 The new operating system was initially without organizational backing, and also without a name.
 At this stage, the new operating system was a singletasking operating system, not a multitasking one such as Multics.
 The name Unics (Uniplexed Information and Computing Service, pronounced as "eunuchs"), a pun on Multics (Multiplexed Information and Computer Services), was initially suggested for the project in 1970.
 Brian Kernighan claims the coining for himself, and adds that "no one can remember" who came up with the final spelling Unix.
 Dennis Ritchie and Doug McIlroy also credit Kernighan.